1. Conciliator of disputes

 2 825

-Cases involving scams and handling of data
+Cases involving scams and handling of data40

-Scam cases ended up as disputes
+Scam cases ended up as disputes-64

-4. When taking out a loan, financial literacy is key
+Number of scam-related disputes compared to the previous year4.
+When taking out a loan, financial literacy is key

 As the economic situation deteriorates, people often become more cautious and careful in their financial affairs.